 Once you have seen the Living in Spain information above, below is some helpful extra information on the process to register, including finding your nearest INSS office and your nearest public health centre.
-This information is aimed primarily at those British residents who lived in Spain before the end of 2020 and who are now getting a UK State pension or other UK benefit that entitles them to free Spanish healthcare:
+This additional information is aimed primarily at those British residents who are getting a UK State pension or other UK benefit that entitles them to free Spanish healthcare through the S1 form:

 Getting an INSS appointment to register your S1 form from the UK (or other similar inquiry)

 To find your nearest social security office in Spain – INSS, Instituto Nacional de la Seguridad Social – (National Social Security Institute) please click here and enter the name of the town or village where you live (for the areas we currently cover in detail on this website).

 Otherwise, use the search service on the Spanish government website by clicking here to find the nearest office.
 (In ‘Localización’, choose province ”Por Provincia” and then select from the drop down list and press ‘Aplicar Filtros’.
 On the same page, at the bottom, if you click on the ‘+’ sign next to the words ‘Buscador de Oficinas Cercanas’ you can find a searchable map and you can enter where you live to see local offices.
 Make sure you are choosing an INSS office – Instituto Nacional de la Seguridad Social – and not a TGSS office, which is a different part of the service).

 As long as you stay within the province where you have your residence, you can make an appointment at any INSS.
 (Occasionally you may see INSS offices referred to as a CAISS on some other websites.
 These are the same places).